yfuks/ft_2048/README.md

 # 2048
-2048 is a modest copy of original 2048 game made at 42 PARIS This copy was realised for the rush "wong_kar_wai" in 2 days, then uptdated by myself from now on This software hanlde :
+2048 is a modest copy of original 2048 game made at 42 PARIS

+This copy was realised for the rush "wong_kar_wai" in 2 days with the ncurses library, then uptdated by myself from now on This software hanlde :
 - High Scores
 - Screen resize